-Beyond the dramatic sanitary and economic impact of the COVID-19 pandemic that affects all of us, there are many impacts on the 5G ecosystem today.

-As more countries have adopted outright quarantines or stay-at-home policies, it looks like that at the beginning of April 2020, cellular networks are coping with increased traffic requirements.
-First 5G networks in Europe only have a limited number of users so congestion is not there yet.
+Beyond the dramatic health and socio-economic impact of the COVID-19 pandemic affecting all of us, there are also many impacts on the 5G ecosystem today.
+During the lockdown, cellular networks have coped with increased traffic requirements and been proven reliable.
+First 5G networks in Europe have only a limited number of users, so there have been no congestion issues yet.